 Essex is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Essex is an extremely ethnically-diverse town.
 The people who call Essex home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Essex residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Essex include Irish, Italian, Polish, and English.
+Important ancestries of people in Essex include German, Irish, Polish, Italian, and English.

 The most common language spoken in Essex is English.
 Other important languages spoken here include Spanish and African languages.